zephir74/Multi-Services-Bruteforcer/README.md

 - smtplib (for SMTP bruteforce)

 ## Disclaimer
 This tool is made for educational and ethical purposes only.
-Do not use for hacking or to gain access to unauthorized systems.
+Do not use for hacking or to gain an illegal access to unauthorized systems.
 Make sure you have enough rights to use it.
 Everything you do with this tool is your entire responsibility.